Academic Calendar 2024/25

 Directed Studies in Media and Communications Studies

-Prerequisite(s): 45 university-level credits, to include six credits of MACS, and written permission of the instructor and department head.
+Prerequisite(s): 45 university-level credits including 6 credits of MACS, and permission of the instructor and department head.

 Corequisite(s): None.